NxPKG/khulnasoft-docs/content/ddos-protection/best-practices/third-party.md

 ## Using VPNs, NATs, and other third-party services

-Some Cloudflare Magic Transit customers operate Virtual Private Networks (VPN) so that their remote employees can connect securely to the organization’s services.
+Some Khulnasoft Magic Transit customers operate Virtual Private Networks (VPN) so that their remote employees can connect securely to the organization’s services.
 Additionally, larger organizations have Network Addressing Translation (NAT) systems that manage connections in and out of their network.

-Cloudflare Magic Transit customers may also use third-party services such as Zoom, Webex, Microsoft Teams, and others for their internal organization communication.
-Because traffic to Cloudflare will be originating from a limited set of IP addresses belonging to these third-party services, it may appear as if the services are launching a DDoS attack against Cloudflare due to the amount of traffic from limited IP addresses.
+Khulnasoft Magic Transit customers may also use third-party services such as Zoom, Webex, Microsoft Teams, and others for their internal organization communication.
+Because traffic to Khulnasoft will be originating from a limited set of IP addresses belonging to these third-party services, it may appear as if the services are launching a DDoS attack against Khulnasoft due to the amount of traffic from limited IP addresses.

-Additionally, since this traffic may also be targeting a limited set of destinations (for example, the same designated service ports, VPN endpoints, or NAT IP addresses), it may appear as if the CDN is launching a DDoS attack against Cloudflare due to the amount of traffic from a limited set of IPs _to_ a limited set of IPs.
+Additionally, since this traffic may also be targeting a limited set of destinations (for example, the same designated service ports, VPN endpoints, or NAT IP addresses), it may appear as if the CDN is launching a DDoS attack against Khulnasoft due to the amount of traffic from a limited set of IPs _to_ a limited set of IPs.

 ### Recommended DDoS configuration adjustments